Taxi camera program is changing

 The Board’s decision to end the taxi camera program is based on several factors:

-The camera models currently approved for use in the program are no longer being manufactured, and the remaining supply is very limited.
+The camera models approved for use in the program are no longer being manufactured, and the remaining supply is very limited.
 There are no direct substitutes currently available on the market.

 There are problems with outdated, proprietary software associated with existing cameras that are currently in service, emerging technical challenges for access to footage by law enforcement, and limited camera installation services in the province.